Can It Replace Google for Research? For Many Tasks, Yes

 It’s not a writing tool.
 Perplexity is a research and synthesis tool.
 The prose it generates is functional but not polished.
 If you’re trying to write a compelling essay, a piece of marketing copy, or a long-form article, ChatGPT or Claude will serve you much better.
 Perplexity’s output is more like a well-organized research brief than a finished document.

-Testing Multi-Step Research Tasks Head-to-Head
+Multi-Step Research Tasks Compared

 Pricing: Is $20/Month Actually Worth It?